Ageing

 We use a range of molecular tools to investigate the mechanisms of ageing in this natural population,

 and the causes of individual variation in rates of somatic decline.
+We have a particular interest

 in the impacts of social behaviour on somatic deterioration during the lifespan,